fabiofabrizi/my-nwa/journal/journal-entry-number-2.md

 ---
 date: 2021-03-09
 title: Journal Entry 2
-author: J.K.
-Rowling
+author: Nichlas W. Andersen
 excerpt: Harry got back into his bunk with his head buzzing.
 He knew he ought to feel exhausted; It was nearly three in the morning, but he felt wide-awake - and worried.

 ---
 ## The Dark Mark ##

 "Ron, You-Know-Who and his followers sent the Dark Mark into the air whenever they killed," said Mr. Weasley.
 "The terror it inspired. . . you have no idea, you're too young.
 Just picture coming home and finding the Dark Mark hovering over your house, and knowing what you're about to find inside. . . ."
 Mr. Weasley winced.
 "Everyone's worst fear. . . the very worst..